reneesaks/psback/README.md

 # Authentication

-Testing endpoints with JWT can only be done in production environment.
+Testing endpoints with JWT can only be done in staging and production environments.
 Authentication attempts are limited by username and IP address because an attacker could reset the remote address counter by logging in to a valid account.

 ## Basic information